-As a lad at 13, I spent a winter of weekends sanding down the bottom of a 25-year old 23' 2-person wood boat with my dad.
-We had it in Frank Raymond's (a sailing friend) garage nearby.
+As a lad at 13, I spent a winter of weekends sanding down the bottom of a 25-year old 23′ 2-person wood boat with my dad.
+We had it in Frank Raymond’s (a sailing friend) garage nearby.
 We put a layer of fiberglass over the wood, then sanded it smooth and at last putting a coat of white paint on her.
 Over that winter I turned 14 and we came out that spring and won the first regatta of the year.
+Later that year we won the Great Lakes District Championship.
 It made it worth it.

 At 15, my dad and his partner bought a bigger sailboat that took 8 to sail.
 It had 8 berths, a galley, engine, head, and dining table.
 The entire family sailed together.
-We took this boat from Chicago, over to Port Huron, MI, raced the Mackinac Race, and a number of other races that took us up and down and around Lake Michigan.
+We took this boat from Chicago, over to Port Huron, MI for the first ever non-stop race between Port Huron and Chicago, raced the Mackinac Race, and a number of other races that took us up and down Lake Michigan.

 My mom, brother, sister and father all sailed together on this boat.
 Again, over the winter, we worked on an assortment of changes to the boat.
 We made the aluminum mast taller, which required making the sails taller.

 The 4 burner stove with oven was bolted to a platform.
 We could never figure out what they were thinking when they installed it.
 Real sailors cook at sea when the boat is healing / tilting.
 So we reconfigured the area around the stove to allow the stove to gimbal (swing side to side) in order to keep the pots level on the stove.